devOpifex/titan/docs/guide/plumber.md

+---
+title: Using titan with plumber
+summary: How to use titan with plumber APIs.
+authors:
+    - John Coene
+---

 # Plumber APIs

 The metrics and how they are used never changes, the only thing that changes across projects is how the metrics are served.